 To be able to ensure environmental safety, we first need to understand what the potential risks are.
-Do you actually know what the difference between a hazard and risk is?
+Do you know what the difference between a hazard and risk is?

 A shark in the water is a strong hazard.
-But if standing safely ashore, there is so exposure to the hazard – as a result, there is no risk.
+But if standing safely ashore, there is no exposure to the hazard – as a result, there is no risk.
 If standing in the water, you're directly exposed to the hazard – accordingly, there is a risk.

 So, what does that mean in the context of environmental safety?

 To understand the potential risk of using a specific crop protection product, we need to understand the intrinsic hazard of a substance for a wide range of organisms, from bees to fish to birds – and we need to know what the potential exposure levels of these organisms in the environment could be.

 Toxicity to different species is tested.